 There’s more to it, but you’ll find it all in our image optimization guide, so let’s instead jump straight to some image optimization plugins you can use.

 Image Editing Plugins for WordPress

 The beauty of using these plugins is that you can perform advanced image optimization with just a few clicks without having to mess around with any advanced tools or code.
-Furthermore, most of these plugins are free, especially optimizing a certain number of images or using some basic optimization features.
+Furthermore, most of these plugins are free, especially for optimizing a certain number of images or using some basic optimization features.

 - Imagify: Impressively customized level of compression and other image optimization features